coreroller/coreroller/README.md

 The backend source code is located inside `backend/src` and is structured as follows:

 - **Package `api`**: provides functionality to do CRUD operations on all elements found in CoreRoller (applications, groups, channels, packages, etc), abstracting the rest of the components from the underlying datastore (PostgreSQL).
-It also controls the groups' rollout policy logic and the instances/events registration.
+It also controls the groups' roll-out policy logic and the instances/events registration.

 - **Package `omaha`**: provides functionality to validate, handle, process and reply to Omaha updates and events requests received from the Omaha clients.
 It relies on the `api` package to get update packages, store events, or register instances when needed.